-Figure 2: Pre-Qualification Runs
+Figure 14: Pre-Qualification Runs

-positioned 3.3ft (1m) below the surface of the water.
+The Gate is 6.6 ft (2m) in length and is positioned 3.3ft (1m) below the surface of the water.
 The Gate can be any diameter and any color the team chooses.
 The Gate can be anchored to the floor by any means necessary (ex. using PVC elbows to create two vertical legs, with a line on each end to moor the Gate to the floor, etc.).
 The vertical Marker can be any diameter and any color the team chooses.
-It must be positioned 33ft (10m) beyond the Gate
+It must be positioned 33ft (10m) beyond the Gate and must touch the floor and break the surface of the water.